4 Pitfalls Men Under 35 Must Avoid If They Want to Be Successful

 If you’re a man who’s under the age of 35 (especially if you’re Gen Z), the world is a much different place than the one your grandparents or even parents grew up in.

-As a result, you have a world where the advice of previous generations may be non-applicable or outright ineffective.
+As a result, you have a world where the advice of previous generations may be non-applicable, outright ineffective, or even counterproductive.

 And it’s not because it’s bad advice.
 On the contrary, much of it is very good.
-However, many parents and grandparents just don’t know what’s going on.
+However, many parents and grandparents just don’t know what’s going on in today’s world when it comes to younger folk.

 In this article, I’ll be going into: